William Lee Golden

 William Lee Golden (born January 12, 1939) is an American country music singer.
 Between 1965 and 1987, and again since 1996, he has been the baritone singer in the country vocal group the Oak Ridge Boys.
 Golden was inducted into the Country Music Hall of Fame in 2015 as a member of the Oak Ridge Boys.

 Career

 Golden joined the Oak Ridge Boys (then a Southern gospel music group) in 1965.
-Golden is widely known for his waist-length beard and hair, and has become one of the most recognizable faces in the entertainment industry.
+Golden is widely known for his waist-length beard and hair.
 He was voted out of the Oak Ridge Boys in 1987, as the other three members wanted to change the band's image.
 Golden was replaced by Steve Sanders after releasing his own album as a solo artist titled American Vagabond, which included two chart singles.
-In 1990, he moved to Mercury Records and released "Louisiana Red Dirt Highway".
+In 1990, he moved to Mercury Records and released "Louisiana Red Dirt Highway" as a single only.
 Sanders left the group in 1995, and Golden returned on New Year's Eve of the same year.